nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 ### Atom

-While I prefer vim (see below) as my editor of choice, many people prefer an editor that is less dependent on memorizing keystrokes and has a user interface that you can interact with using your mouse or trackpad.
+While I prefer Sublime Text (see below) as my editor of choice, many people prefer an editor that is less dependent on memorizing keystrokes and has a user interface that you can interact with using your mouse or trackpad.
 If this is you, [Atom](https://atom.io/) is a good choice because it's free and intuitive to use with its defaults, yet highly customizable.

 I have this installed on my system in case I'm pairing with someone who's not familiar with vim.

 ### Sublime Text
 [Sublime Text](https://www.sublimetext.com) is another GUI-based editor with a nice interface and some [customizations](http://net.tutsplus.com/tutorials/tools-and-tips/sublime-text-2-tips-and-tricks/) available.
 You'll likely want to learn some [keyboard shortcuts](http://docs.sublimetext.info/en/latest/reference/keyboard_shortcuts_osx.html) to make yourself more efficient.
 You can also prettify it with the [Flatland theme](https://github.com/thinkpixellab/flatland).

 **Note**: Speed up your use by making Sublime Text your default editor from the command line.
-Here's [how](http://stackoverflow.com/a/16495202/4548251).
-And [another way](http://olivierlacan.com/posts/launch-sublime-text-2-from-the-command-line/).
+See the terminal section below to see what to add to your `.zshrc`.

 ### Vim
-Personally, I prefer vim &mdash; a terminal based editor that requires you to type rather than point-and-click to work on files.
-I learned this editor at one of my first jobs when the sysadmin pointed out that it was good to know vi (vim stands for "vi improved") because it was likely to be available on any Linux server to which you may find yourself connecting.
+Vim is a terminal based editor that requires you to type rather than point-and-click to work on files. vim and vi (vim stands for "vi improved") are likely to be available on any Linux server to which you may find yourself connecting, so it's not a bad idea to be familiar with how they work.

 There's a lot of little keyboard shortcuts you'll need to get comfy with before you can just dive-in.
 Here's a resource to become more acquainted with vim: [Vim Tips Wiki](http://vim.wikia.com/wiki/Vim_Tips_Wiki).

-A version of vim is already on your computer, but I prefer to install it using Homebrew to get a more up-to-date version.
+A version of vim is already on your computer, but you can also install it using Homebrew to get a more up-to-date version.
 You can do this by running

 	brew install vim

-You can add all kinds of features by installing plugins, but our teammate Chris recommends [nerdtree](https://github.com/scrooloose/nerdtree) and [surround](https://github.com/tpope/vim-surround).
-Here are [some videos](http://net.tutsplus.com/sessions/vim-essential-plugins/) to help make vim and those particular add-ons. i
+You can add all kinds of features by installing plugins, but our former teammate Chris recommends [nerdtree](https://github.com/scrooloose/nerdtree) and [surround](https://github.com/tpope/vim-surround).
+Here are [some videos](http://net.tutsplus.com/sessions/vim-essential-plugins/) to help make vim and those particular add-ons.

-Some team members use [Janus](https://github.com/carlhuda/janus), a vim distribution that comes with a number of useful plugins preinstalled and with some useful configuration presets.
-For better or for worse, I've built up a vim configuration over the years, which you can find [here](https://github.com/ghing/vim-config/blob/master/vimrc).
+There's also [Janus](https://github.com/carlhuda/janus), a vim distribution that comes with a number of useful plugins preinstalled and with some useful configuration presets.
+Former teammate Geoff Hing has built up a vim configuration over the years, which you can find [here](https://github.com/ghing/vim-config/blob/master/vimrc).
 It uses [Vundle](https://github.com/VundleVim/Vundle.vim) to manage installing plugin packages.
 [Pathogen](https://github.com/tpope/vim-pathogen) is another popular option and Vim 8 has [built-in package management support](https://shapeshed.com/vim-packages/).

 **Note**: In your terminal, type in `vim` to begin using the editor.